Public Records & Retention Policy

 Library Records Commission

-The Troy-Miami County Public Library will create and maintain a records commission composed of the Director, Members and the Fiscal Officer of the Board of Trustees per Ohio Revised Code Section 149.411.
+The Troy-Miami County Public Library will create and maintain a records commission composed of the Director, Members of the Board of Trustees, and the Fiscal Officer.

 - The Records Commission will meet at least once every twelve (12) months coinciding with the October regular meeting of the Board.

 - The functions of the Records Commission are to review applications for one-time disposal of obsolete records (RC-1), certificates of record disposal (RC-3), and to ensure that records which can be disposed of without an RC-3 are done so in accordance with the record retention schedule approved by the Ohio Historical Society and Auditor of State (RC-2).

 - The Records Commission will ensure record retention schedules are updated regularly and are made readily available to the public.

 - No record may be disposed of when subject to or likely to be subject to current or pending litigation, claim or proceeding.

 - When the Troy-Miami County Public Library Records Commission has approved a Library application for one-time disposal of obsolete records (RC-1) or a certificate of record disposal (RC-3), the commission must send that application or certificate to the Ohio Historical Society (OHS) for review.